httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 CDN-Cache-Control: max-age=60
 ~~~

-is a targeted field that applies to Content Delivery Networks (CDNs), as defined in {{cdn-cache-control}}.
+is a targeted field that applies to content delivery networks (CDNs), as defined in {{cdn-cache-control}}.

 ## Syntax

 Targeted fields are Dictionary Structured Fields ({{Section 3.2 of STRUCTURED-FIELDS}}).
-Each member of the dictionary is an HTTP cache response directive ({{Section 5.2.2 of HTTP-CACHING}}) including extension response directives (as per {{Section 5.2.3 of HTTP-CACHING}}).
+Each member of the Dictionary is an HTTP cache response directive ({{Section 5.2.2 of HTTP-CACHING}}) including extension response directives (as per {{Section 5.2.3 of HTTP-CACHING}}).
 Note that while targeted fields often have the same syntax as Cache-Control fields, differences in error handling mean that using a Cache-Control parser rather than a Structured Fields parser can introduce interoperability issues.

 Because cache directives are not defined in terms of structured data types, it is necessary to map their values into the appropriate types. {{Section 5.2 of HTTP-CACHING}} defines cache directive values to be either absent, a quoted-string, or a token.

 This means that cache directives that have no value will be mapped to a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}).
-When the value is a quoted-string, it will be mapped to a String ({{Section 3.3.3 of STRUCTURED-FIELDS}}), and when it is a token, it will map to a Token ({{Section 3.3.4 of STRUCTURED-FIELDS}}), an Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) or a Decimal ({{Section 3.3.2 of STRUCTURED-FIELDS}}), depending on the content of the value.
+When the value is a quoted-string, it will be mapped to a String ({{Section 3.3.3 of STRUCTURED-FIELDS}}), and when it is a token, it will map to a Token ({{Section 3.3.4 of STRUCTURED-FIELDS}}), an Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}), or a Decimal ({{Section 3.3.2 of STRUCTURED-FIELDS}}), depending on the content of the value.

-For example, the max-age directive ({{Section 5.2.2.1 of HTTP-CACHING}}) has an integer value; no-store ({{Section 5.2.2.5 of HTTP-CACHING}}) always has a boolean true value, and no-cache ({{Section 5.2.2.4 of HTTP-CACHING}}) has a value that can either be boolean true or a string containing a comma-delimited list of field names.
+For example, the max-age directive ({{Section 5.2.2.1 of HTTP-CACHING}}) has an integer value; no-store ({{Section 5.2.2.5 of HTTP-CACHING}}) always has a Boolean true value, and no-cache ({{Section 5.2.2.4 of HTTP-CACHING}}) has a value that can be either Boolean true or a string containing a comma-delimited list of field names.

 Implementations MUST NOT generate values that violate these inferred constraints on the cache directive's value.
-In particular, string values whose first character is not alphabetic or "*" MUST be generated as structured Strings, so they are not mistaken for other types.
+In particular, string values whose first character is not alphabetic or "*" MUST be generated as structured Strings so that they are not mistaken for other types.

 Implementations SHOULD NOT consume values that violate these inferred constraints.
 For example, a consuming implementation that coerces a max-age with a decimal value into an integer would behave differently than other implementations, potentially causing interoperability issues.